hanxiaomax/Learncpp_CN/docs/13-5-constructors.md

 The Date class has no constructors.
 Therefore, the compiler will generate a default constructor that allows us to create a `Date` object without arguments.

-When the generated default constructor is called, members will still be initialized if they have non-static member initializers (covered in lesson [10.7 -- Default member initialization](https://www.learncpp.com/cpp-tutorial/default-member-initialization/) and [13.7 -- Non-static member initialization](https://www.learncpp.com/cpp-tutorial/non-static-member-initialization/)).
+When the generated default constructor is called, members will still be initialized if they have non-static member initializers (covered in lesson [[10-7-default-member-initialization|10.7 - 默认成员初始化]] 和 [[13-7-non-static-member-initialization|13.7 - 非静态成员初始化列表]])。

 If your class has any other constructors, the implicitly generated constructor will not be provided.
 For example: